-The Partnership has deferred the collection of royalties and interest on the SIR Loan from SIR until June 30, 2020, in order to provide SIR with financial support during the COVID-19 pandemic.
-This date has been extended.
+The Partnership has deferred the collection of royalties and interest on the SIR Loan from SIR until July 6, 2021, in order to provide SIR with financial support during the COVID-19 pandemic.

-At May 3, 2020, the end of SIR's third quarter, SIR was in breach of the covenants in the SIR Loan Agreement and the financial covenants in its Credit Agreement.
-On June 30, 2020, effective April 1, 2020, SIR, as part of the Third Amending Agreement obtained a waiver with its senior lender on its covenants until June 30, 2020.
+At May 3, 2020, the end of SIR's fiscal 2020 third quarter, SIR was in breach of the covenants in the SIR Loan Agreement and the financial covenants in its Credit Agreement.
+On June 1, 2020, effective April 1, 2020, SIR, as part of the Third Amending Agreement obtained a waiver with its senior lender on its covenants until June 30, 2020.
 A copy of Third Amending Agreement has been filed on SEDAR.
+At the same time, the Fund and the Partnership were required to agree to defer payments by SIR of interest on the SIR Loan and royalty payments April 1, 2020 until June 30, 2020.